dtcenter/MET/met/docs/Users_Guide/reformat_point.rst

 _____________

 This section describes how to run the MADIS2NC tool.
-The MADIS2NC tool is used to reformat Meteorological Assimilation Data Ingest System (MADIS) point observations into the NetCDF format expected by the MET statistics tools.
-More information about MADIS data and formatting is available at http://madis.noaa.gov.
+The MADIS2NC tool is used to reformat `Meteorological Assimilation Data Ingest System (MADIS) <http://madis.noaa.gov>`_ point observations into the NetCDF format expected by the MET statistics tools.
 Since the MADIS2NC tool simply performs a reformatting step, no configuration file is needed.
 The MADIS2NC tool supports many of the MADIS data types, as listed in the usage statement below.
 Support for additional MADIS data types may be added in the future based on user feedback.

 madis2nc usage